retooth2/xenharmlib/doc/posttonal.rst

 ------------------------------------

-The normal form transforms all scales that are related by rotation into a single representative, more formally for two scales :math:`S_1` :math:`S_2`, rotation function :math:`R` and normal form :math:`N` it holds that:
+The normal form transforms all scales that are related by rotation into a single representative; more formally, for two scales :math:`S_1` :math:`S_2`, rotation function :math:`R` and normal form :math:`N` it holds that: